St. Patrick Regional Secondary School: Athletic performance

+fifth-seeded MEI Eagles in the provincial semi-final by four points.

 Artistic performance

 St. Patrick Regional Secondary provides students with a variety of performing & non-performing arts.

 A majority of the school's student body are involved with the school's choral performance program.
 With nearly 50% of the school population participating in choir each year, the choral program has grown to eight different ensembles, led by conductor Tony Araujo and artist in residence Gerda Blok-Wilson.
 The hard work of the students involved in the school's Concert choir and Chamber choir, consisting of students in Grade 10 to 12, is recognized and celebrated at the school's Spirit Alive Gala Choir Concert, held annually at the Chan Centre for the Performing Arts.

 Students in the Chamber choir, the school's audition-based choral ensemble have travelled to Chicago and Los Angeles to compete in the "Festival of Gold" US National Choral Invitational.
 In addition to travelling to the United States of America, the Chamber choir has travelled to Portugal to host and perform at concerts.
 In addition, the Choirs have been invited to perform at international conferences and festivals throughout North America, Europe and Asia, including concerts at the Kennedy Center for the Performing Arts in Washington, DC, Canterbury Cathedral, Carnegie Hall in New York City and the United Nations.
 Songs sung cover a wide range of genres, from traditional religious choral music to folk, pop, classical and more, including a rendition of Northwest Passage written by Stan Rogers.